 Generally, at all the tourist spots along the river, you will meet people who will try to scam you or charge you an overprice.
 The same applies if you try to hire a water taxi; you may even risk a demand for a higher price for the crossing ferries.

 If you want to visit Khao San Road, then get off at Phra Arthit Pier.
 Chinatown Market is in walking distance of Rachawongse Pier.
-If you want to change to the BTS (Skytrain), you can get off at Sathorn Pier, which is about 150 metres (165 yards) from the Saphan Taksin Station.
+If you want to change to the BTS (Skytrain), you can get off at Sathorn Pier, which is about 150 metres (500 feet) from the Saphan Taksin Station.

 Hire a Water Taxi